ActionPL/duckstation_openbios_savestates/SLPS-02595/README.md

 **Description:**

-begins at the 'VS. Mode' character select screen
+Begins at the 'VS. Mode' character select screen